FREQUENTLY ASKED QUESTIONS

 Are Student Loans Available?

-Financing options are available at the International Realtime Court Reporting Institute—you can enroll for no money down for up to 60 months.
+Financing options are available at the International Realtime Court Reporting Institute—you can enroll for up to 60 months.

 How Much Money Do Court Reporters Make?